It’s put up, or shut up time for San Simeon CSD

 Kellas is under a Fair Political Practices Commission investigation for alleged conflicts of interest related to voting on projects that could impact the value of her home.

 On Jan.
-26, Kellas sent deputy District Attorney Kenneth Jorgenson an email praising district staff while disparaging Tacker and Krzcuik for requesting records and scrutinizing the district’s management.
+26, Kellas sent deputy District Attorney Kenneth Jorgensen an email praising district staff while disparaging Tacker and Krzcuik for requesting records and scrutinizing the district’s management.

 “I have no tolerance for grudges held and unfounded, personal vendettas as I told Krzcuik many times to his face when I worked face to face with him,” Kellas wrote.
 “I am proud to be on the district board and if I had even an inkling that any aspect of the district was in the wrong, I personally would have initiated an investigation.”

-In response to the email and the newsletter, Jorgenson informed Kellas that it appears the district applied for a grant it was not eligible for.
+In response to the email and the newsletter, Jorgensen informed Kellas that it appears the district applied for a grant it was not eligible for.
 He also said that the district is required to follow Public Records Act.

-“I have heard these citizens called gadflies, out-of-towners, and political pundits to name a few,” Jorgenson wrote in his Feb.
+“I have heard these citizens called gadflies, out-of-towners, and political pundits to name a few,” Jorgensen wrote in his Feb.
 5 letter to Kellas.
 “The district’s most recent newsletter also seems to have joined the ranks, with a tongue-in-cheek description of them within quotation marks, calling them ‘concerned’ citizens.

 “The law is clear, all citizens have a fundamental right to scrutinize the district’s business.
 Name calling only serves as adhominin attacks, detracting from addressing the concerns raised by regulatory agencies.